ranger6/ca/tools/README.md

 Since creating and publishing certificates risks to be a repetitive process, three tools are available to simplify the process, reduce errors, and enforce the naming conventions:

-1. `csr` to generate keys and "certificate signing requests"
+1. `mkcsr` to generate keys and "certificate signing requests"
 2. `mkcert` to generate and sign a certificate based on a CSR
 3. `pubcert` to publish the certificate (not the key!) to a registry